 The October bank holiday is Ireland’s only Autumn holiday and falls on the last Monday of the month.
-In 2018 it falls on 29 October.
 It is also unofficially referred to as the halloween or Samhain bank holiday since the long weekend regularly falls on or adjacent to these festivals.

 The October bank holiday was first marked in 1977 after the Irish government determined that the holiday would be welcomed to break up the long stretch of time between Summer and Christmas.